 Management Plans for dust, water, waste, effluent, contamination, etc are requested or required on a needs basis to ensure the proponent has considered how potential pollution will be managed.
 For example an activity that has been subject of a number of odour complaints may be required to prepare and submit an odour management plan to the Director, EPA for approval.
 Typically compliance with the plan will specified in a Permit or EPN.
 There are many current Management Plans in place and they may apply over the short or long term.

 An EIP is a specific programme the intent of which, when approved, is to achieve compliance with EMPCA for a particular activity by reducing environmental harm; or detailing the transition to a new environmental standard.

 An environmental improvement programme is to specify the objectives to be achieved and maintained under the programme for an activity; and timeframes (not longer than three years), taking into account best practice environmental management for the activity; and the risk of environmental harm being caused by the activity; and make provision for monitoring compliance with the programme.

 The Board may require a person to prepare and submit to it a draft environmental improvement programme if the Board is satisfied that an activity carried out by the person, or that activity in combination with other factors, is causing, or may cause, serious or material environmental harm; or it is not practicable for a person to comply with a State Policy, a provision of EMPCA, the regulations or an environment protection policy.

-Decommissioning and Rehabilitation Plans (DRPs), Mine Closure Plans (MCPs) and Care and Maintenance Plan (CMP)
+Decommissioning and Rehabilitation Plans (DRPs), Mine Closure Plans (MCPs) and Care and Maintenance Plans (CMP)

 DRPs should describe in detail the proposed approach to site decommissioning and rehabilitation at the end of life of an activity.
 Permits generally have conditions requiring the submission of DRPs and set out the DRP requirements.
 In some cases the Director may issue site-specific guidelines for preparation of a DRP.